-Congratulations for joining one of Oppland's most exciting middle schools!
+Congratulations for joining one of Innlandet's most exciting middle schools!

-Gjøvikregionen International School opened its doors in August 2016, and is proud to have been authorizated as an IB Middle Years School (IB MYP) in June 2019.
+Gjøvikregionen International School opened its doors in August 2015, and started the MYP as a combined 6/7 class a year later.
+In June 2019 the school was authorised for the IB Middle Years Programme (IB MYP).

 Participating in this curriculum promises to extend, enrich and challenge you in ways that you will not have dreamed of, as you 'become an active, passionate, lifelong learner'.
 On your graduation, you should be prepared for senior IB programmes all over the world, including the IB Diploma Programme offered at Gjøvik High School.